-There are several reasons why these careers are growing so quickly.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.
+It's easy to see why these careers are growing so quickly.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts any system still using it.
+Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.

 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of the current shortage in the industry.
-This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
-There are also more young people seeking college degrees instead of a licensed trade like HVAC.
+Qualified HVAC technicians are in high demand because of an industry shortage of labor.
+This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
+Many younger people also pursue college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?

 While HVAC often requires physical exertion, it can also be very rewarding.
 As a technician should be able to:

 - Work in uncomfortable settings, like tight or dusty spaces.